mees/calvin/README.md

 1. **Absolute cartesian pose**  - EE position (3), EE orientation in euler angles (3),  gripper action (1).
 2. **Relative cartesian displacement**  - EE position (3), EE orientation in euler angles (3),  gripper action (1).
 3. **Joint action** -  Joint positions (7),  gripper action (1).

+## :muscle: Evaluation: The Calvin Challenge
+The  aim  of  the  CALVIN  benchmark  is  to  evaluate  the learning  of  long-horizon  language-conditioned  continuous control  policies.
+In  this  setting,  a  single  agent  must  solve complex  manipulation  tasks  by  understanding  a  series  of unconstrained  language  expressions  in  a  row,  e.g.,  “open the  drawer. . . pick  up  the  blue  block. . . now  push  the  block into the drawer. . . now open the sliding door”
+ We provide  an  evaluation  protocol  with  evaluation  modes  of varying  difficulty  by  choosing  different  combinations  of sensor  suites  and  amounts  of  training  environments.
 ## Citation

 If you find the dataset or code useful, please cite: